apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump picks Musk ally David Sacks as crypto and AI tsar**
+**Teddi Mellencamp reveals she’s living with Kyle Richards amid divorce from Edwin Arroyave**

-You can read more about it [here](https://www.ft.com/content/f5dc6972-b135-470b-8940-17e28c6ad02e).
+You can read more about it [here](https://pagesix.com/2024/12/05/celebrity-news/teddi-mellencamp-is-living-with-kyle-richards-amid-divorce-from-edwin-arroyave/).

 ## Requirements
 - Python 3.8